anquanscan/sec-tools/README.md

 [Android-Exploits](https://github.com/sundaysec/Android-Exploits): A collection of android Exploits and Hacks
 [AttackSurfaceManagement](https://github.com/1N3/AttackSurfaceManagement): Discover the attack surface and prioritize risks with our continuous Attack Surface Management (ASM) platform - Sn1per Professional #pentest #redteam #bugbounty
 [i-Haklab](https://github.com/ivam3/i-Haklab): i-Haklab is a hacking laboratory for Termux that contains open source tools for pentesting, scan/find vulnerabilities, explotation and post-explotation recommended by Ivam3 with automation hacking commands and many guides and tutorials to learn use it.
 [slsa-provenance-action](https://github.com/philips-labs/slsa-provenance-action): Github Action implementation of SLSA Provenance Generation
+[lemmeknow](https://github.com/swanandx/lemmeknow): The fastest way to identify anything!